mrlectus/stocky/README.md

 To enhance the robustness of our application, we implemented error handling using try-catch-finally statements.
 Here's how they were integrated:

 *   **Insufficient Funds:** When users attempt to purchase stocks with insufficient funds, we employ try-catch blocks to handle this scenario gracefully, providing informative error messages.

-**Conclusion:**

-Incorporating classes, switch statements, and error handling with try-catch-finally has been pivotal in the development of our Stock Portfolio Tracker.
-These programming concepts have enabled us to build a feature-rich and user-friendly application that empowers users to manage their investments effectively, while also ensuring a robust and reliable user experience.